-Market and political events and other conditions, including reactions to global health crises (like the COVID-19 pandemic), disruptions in the international credit markets and other financial systems (including the 2023 banking crisis in North America and Europe), may result in a deterioration of global economic conditions.
+Market and political events and other conditions, including reactions to global health crises, disruptions in the international credit markets and other financial systems may result in a deterioration of global economic conditions.
 These conditions could reduce confidence in the broader North American and global credit and financial markets and create a climate of greater volatility, less liquidity, widening of credit spreads, a lack of price transparency, increased credit losses and tighter credit conditions.
 Despite various actions by governments, from time to time, there may be concerns about the general condition of the capital markets, financial instruments, banks, investment banks, insurers and other financial institutions.
 These factors could negatively impact company valuations and impact the performance of the global economy.
-A return of any of these negative economic events could have a material adverse effect on our business and our Partners' business, financial condition, results of operations and cash flows.
+A return of any of these negative economic events could have a material adverse effect on our business and our Partners' business, financial condition, results of operations and cash flows